-5. Over-collections
+e.
+Over-collections

-If the County Department collects more money from a payer than the amount established as due, a County Department warrant shall be issued to the payer to repay this over-collection within 10 business days of determining the over-collection.
+If the county department of social/human services collects more money from a payer than the amount established as due, a county warrant shall be issued to the payer to repay this over-collection within 10 business days of determining the over-collection.

-1.010.11.
+1.010.7.E.
 Balance Sheet Accounts

-1. Social/Human Services Fund
+Social/Human Services Fund

-A fund to be known as the social/human services fund shall be established and maintained in each of the counties of the State of Colorado.
+A fund to be known as the county social/human services fund shall be established and maintained in each of the counties of the State of Colorado.